A Practical Method for Generating String Counterfactuals: Introduction

+We follow \citet{morris2023text} in developing an approach for generating string counterfactuals from representation interventions.
+Let $\alphabet$ be an alphabet.
+Consider a neural network that performs a mapping from a string $\str \in \kleene{\alphabet}$ to a representation $\rep = \enc(\str) \in \RD$. \citet{morris2023text} propose an iterative algorithm to approximate the inverse function $\inv \colon \RD \rightarrow \kleene{\alphabet}$.
+We exploit the \citeposs{morris2023text} algorithm to construct a \emph{string counterfactual} corresponding to a surgical intervention in the representation space.
+Using the notation introduced so far, we are interested in computing $\str' = \inv(\intervene_{c \rightarrow c'}(\enc(\str)))$.
+To the extent that $\inv$ constitutes a suitable inverse, we expect $\str'$ to be a minimally different version of $\str$ that reflects the difference between $\rep$ and $\rep'$ reflected in the representation space.

-We conduct experiments on dataset of short biographies, annotated with gender (the property in which we intervene) and profession.
-We find that interventions in the representation space are an easy and efficient way to derive natural-language counterfactuals from a pretrained, frozen model.
-The counterfactuals we generate recover some known biases in word usage, as well as suggesting less known ones, as the preference to include words like ``recent'', ``recently'' and ``various'' in male biographies, providing evidence that LMs encode subtle alternations that correlate with gender, beyond pronouns (\cref{sec:analysis}).
-We further show that counterfactuals can be used for data augmentation to increase fairness in a multiclass classification (\cref{sec:bias}).
+We perform experiments on a dataset of short biographies annotated with gender and profession \cite{de2019bias}.
+We find that swapping gender in the representation space and then generating the inverse is an effective method for producing string counterfactuals.
+The resulting counterfactuals exhibit some degree of gender bias, for example, a tendency to include more profession-related words in male biographies, suggesting that LMs encode subtle cues correlated with gender beyond pronouns (\cref{sec:analysis}).
+We further show that these counterfactuals can be used for data augmentation to improve fairness in a multiclass classification task (\cref{sec:bias}): specifically, classifiers trained on both original and counterfactual biographies (with respect to gender) exhibit reduced gender bias compared to those trained solely on the original data.